stupidsong/info/README.md

 <p align="center"> ⠀i have anxiety, paranoia, and adhd. i may need some things explained more clearly or repeatedly </p>

+<p align="center"> feel free to add me on dc! just tell me if you are though, i dont usually accept reqs from random people </p>

-<p align="center">⠀because of my avpd, i don't usually start conversations first, but you're still welcome to dm me. i do like meeting new people even if i'm not always sure how to respond at first </p
+<p align="center">⠀↗️↗️↗️ )) because of my avpd, i don't usually start conversations first, but you're still welcome to dm me. i do like meeting new people even if i'm not always sure how to respond at first </p

-⸝⸝

-<p align="center"> if you're 13 or under, please iwec </p>

 ⸝⸝